soltanisgeo/readme/README-FragilityData.md

   <img src="https://github.com/soltanisgeo/readme/blob/main/Fragilitygit.png" />
 </p>

-To rank different models based on the Bayesian Model Class selection, a csv file is provided with the name: Bayesian Model Class Selection_ Building Class_Tsunami Name.
+To rank different models based on the Bayesian Model Class selection, a csv file is provided with the name: **Bayesian Model Class Selection_ Building Class_Tsunami Name**.
 This file contains the posterior probability of each model M1, M2 and M3 described above.